elastic/behavioral-analytics-tracker/packages/javascript-tracker/README.md

 ### `createTracker`

 Initializes the tracker with the given DSN.
+This method must be called before you can use the tracker.

 ```javascript
 createTracker({